Cammy Logan: Club career

+Heart of Midlothian

 Logan debuted for Heart of Midlothian on 13 May 2018, in a 1–0 league defeat away at Kilmarnock.
 He was one of four Hearts youth players to make their debuts in that match, alongside Chris Hamilton, Leeroy Makovora and Connor Smith.

 Logan was loaned to Cove Rangers in January 2021.

 On 3 January 2022, Logan joined Scottish League Two side Edinburgh City on loan for the remainder of the season.
 He was a key part of helping the club gaining promotion to the Scottish League One via the play-offs.

 Logan was loaned to Scottish League One club Kelty Hearts in August 2022.
 He returned to his parent club in January 2023.

 Logan was loaned to Scottish League One club Queen of the South in February 2023.

+Queen of the South

+Following his loan spell, on 26 June 2023, Logan signed a one-year contract with Queen of the South.

+Forfar Athletic

+In October 2024, Logan joined Scottish League Two side Forfar Athletic on a contract until the end of the season.
+Logan scored the first goal of his professional career, scoring the equaliser in a 1-1 draw with Elgin City.